guangying94/gemini-scedule-order/README.md

 If you haven't open a Gemini account, you can consider to use my [referral](https://www.gemini.com/share/keq5wgeur) to open an account.

-Or, you can [buy me a coffee](buymeacoffee.com/marcustee) if the instruction above helps!
+Or, you can [buy me a coffee](https://buymeacoffee.com/marcustee) if the instruction above helps!

+Happy DCA (Dollar Cost Averaging) + HODL!

 ## References
 [Azure Functions - Python Developer Guide](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python?tabs=azurecli-linux%2Capplication-level)